TorgoTorgo/ghidra-findcrypt/README.md

 ## Installing

+You can either build it yourself (see above) or download a zip from the [GitLab releases](https://gitlab.com/Torgo/ghidra_findcrypt/-/releases)

-This can be installed into Ghidra like so:
+The extension can be installed into Ghidra like so:
 - From the Project window hit `File` -> `Install extensions...`
 - Click the green plus icon on the top right
-- In the file browser that opens, select the zip from the `FindCrypt/dist` directory
+- In the file browser that opens, select the zip
 - Click OK and restart Ghidra

 ## Using